Everett and Snohomish County Traffic Tickets Terms and definitions

 Affidavit:ﾠdocument containing sworn testimony.
 Washington Court Infraction Rules allow an officer to testify by way of affidavit instead of actual live testimony. ﾠFor the affidavit to be admissible it must be properly sworn and signed under penalty of perjury. ﾠIn speeding ticket cases this is the document contains the facts that support the charge including information concerning the identification and use of any speed measuring device.

-Affidavit of Non-Responsibility: ﾠ see "automated traffic safety camera" below. ﾠIf the registered owner was not the driver when a traffic safety camera was issued, he or she can file an affidavit of non-responsibility. ﾠMost courts have a form to available to use (for example, see the Lynnwood Municipal Court non-responsibility form). ﾠThe registered owner must declare under oath that none of the registered owners was the driving at the time. ﾠWhile most forms are crafted to appear that you must identify the actual driver, the name of the person who was driving is not required under Washington law (exception, rental car companies and some other agencies must identify the actual owner)
+Affidavit of Non-Responsibility: ﾠ see "automated traffic safety camera" below. ﾠIf the registered owner was not the driver when a traffic safety camera was issued, he or she can file an affidavit of non-responsibility. ﾠMost courts have a form to available to use. ﾠThe registered owner must declare under oath that none of the registered owners was the driving at the time. ﾠWhile most forms are crafted to appear that you must identify the actual driver, the name of the person who was driving is not required under Washington law (exception, rental car companies and some other agencies must identify the actual owner)

 Contested Hearing: in Washington State this is the "trial" for civil infractions.
 This is a driver\'s opportunity examine witness, present evidence and make legal arguments. ﾠThe hearing is conducted pursuant to the Washington Courts Infraction Rules for Courts of Limited Jurisdiction. ﾠThe judge (not a jury) makes the decisions on both the admissibility of evidence and the sufficiency of evidence. ﾠThe prosecution has the burden to present evidence of guilt and the standard of proof to find a person committed the offense is a "Preponderance of the Evidence" (much less than "Beyond a Reasonable Doubt" standard in criminal cases).ﾠ